Rising star chef will reboot this Seattle art museum’s cafe

 “We interviewed a number of chefs and restaurateurs,” Lacy said, noting that several candidates also came to the Frye and cooked as a tryout.
 “Chef Grayson and MariPili just brought the ‘wow!’ factor.”

 Corrales grew up in rural Eastern Washington, north of the Tri-Cities, where her father farmed and raised Angus cattle; as a teen, she raised her own sheep and helped her father by driving tractor.
-Her paternal grandparents lived a field away, and “I would just hang out with them all day, especially during the summer,” Corrales said.
+Her paternal grandparents lived a field away and “I would just hang out with them all day, especially during the summer,” Corrales said.
 “They had a really big garden, and they would grow tomatoes and peppers and green beans, and [my grandmother and I] would spend some time in the garden and then cook a lot of the stuff that came out of the garden.”

 Later attending culinary school at Le Cordon Bleu in Tukwila, Corrales counts renowned pastry chef Ewald Notter as a mentor, and she cooked at Seattle’s Eden Hill and interned at Spain’s double Michelin-starred Culler de Pau.